StephenBarnes/FactorioModScripts/README.md

 ### General graphics tips

 You can control-alt-click on the "settings" button to access a secret settings menu called "the rest".
 There's a hidden setting "runtime-sprite-reload" that allows you to modify sprites and see them in-game without needing to restart the game.
 You'll still need to restart the game when changing prototypes.
+The setting harms performance a lot, so turn it off when not working on graphics.

 ### Ready-made graphics